Northpower

-Northpower owns and manages the electricity lines network in the Whangarei and Kaipara districts.
+Northpower owns and manages the electricity lines network in the Whangārei and Kaipara districts.
 The service area covers 5,700 km2 and extends from Topuni in the south, to Bland Bay in the north.
 In addition to the residential and commercial customers in the region, the network also serves the New Zealand Refinery, Golden Bay Cement and the Fonterra dairy plant at Kauri.

 Ownership

 The company is 100% owned by the Northpower Electric Power Trust on behalf of electricity consumers in the Whangarei and Kaipara districts.
 The Trust is governed by seven Trustees elected every three years at the same time as the local body elections.

 The Northpower Electric Power Trust (NEPT) Deed requires that options for the future ownership of shares in Northpower are reviewed every five years.
 The Trustees of the NEPT must consult with Northpower consumers to determine if the current Trust ownership structure is what consumers want, or if consumers would prefer a change.
 Following consultation with the people of the Kaipara and Whangarei Districts between February and June 2012, a decision was made at a public meeting of the Trust for Northpower to remain in consumer ownership.